gravitational/teleport/rfd/0011-database-access.md

     uri: "postgres-rds.xxx.us-east-1.rds.amazonaws.com:5432"
     ca_cert_file: "/opt/rds/rds-ca-2019-root.pem"
     aws:
-      auth: "iam"
       region: "us-east-1"
 ```

 * `uri` is the endpoint for a particular database from RDS control panel.
-For Aurora, it can be any of the exposed database endpoints, reader or writer.
-* `ca_cert_file` is a path to the [RDS root certificate](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html).
+* `ca_cert_file` is an optional path to the [RDS root certificate](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html).
-* `aws.auth` is the authentication method, only "iam" is supported.
 * `aws.region` is the region the database is deployed in.

+If RDS root certificate is not provided explicitly, Teleport database service
+will attempt to download the correct version (based on the specified region
+the database is running in) automatically from AWS.

 AWS credentials will be initialized using default credential provider chain
 used by Go SDK which looks in the environment variables, then shared